Boyfriends Lexi and Aaron find unusual ways to show affection at home.

 “Hey,” Lexi said.

 Aaron glanced up without recognition in his hazel eyes, disconnecting slowly from his drawing.
-Then his face pulled into a charming smile.
+His face pulled into a charming smile.
+“Hello, my wonder.”

-Lexi responded by opening his knees and pushed himself back.
-Aaron took the invitation, dropping his drawing pad on the relative safety of the floor to settle his delicious bulk between Lexi’s lean legs.
+Lexi responded by pushing himself back and opening his knees.
+Aaron took the invitation.
+He dropped his drawing pad on the relative safety of the floor to settle his delicious bulk between Lexi’s lean legs.
 Aaron’s hard and heavy chest was cradled by most of Lexi’s scrawny torso.

 Lexi raised his chin from the tickling of Aaron’s auburn hair.
 “Were you drawing?
 What is it this time?”